Project IC: Background

 Project IC is not so concerned with the 25% of non-citizens as this denotes immigrants without Malaysian ICs.
-The main point of contention when comparing the statistics for 1960 and 2006 is with regards to the sharp increase of "Malays", as well as the large number of "Other Bumiputras".
+The main point of contention when comparing the statistics for 1960 and 2006 is with regard to the sharp increase of "Malays", as well as the large number of "Other Bumiputras".
 There is also the significant drop in the percentage of the non-Muslim population, namely, Kadazan-Dusuns, Muruts, and Chinese.
 After Barisan Nasional regained power in 1994, the rotation system was introduced, whereby the chief minister's post is rotated among the representatives of the three different communities in Sabah, namely, the Muslim Bumiputras, Non-Muslim Bumiputras, and the Chinese.
 However, after 2005, BN decided to do away with the rotation system, giving the post to UMNO's representative, led by Musa Aman.
 Following the 2008 state election, BN controlled the state winning 59 out of 60 state assembly seats on offer.
 Out of the 59 BN seats, 32 are from UMNO, while the rest are held by various predominantly non-Muslim parties.